 Hours: 8 a.m. – 10 p.m.; historic buildings 8:30 a.m. – 4:30 p.m.

-Entrance Fees: $4/day adults, under 12 are free
+Entrance Fees: $4/day for adults, and children under 12 are free

-Goliad State Park and Historic Site one of the Texas parks located just under a two hour drive from downtown San Antonio, Texas.
+Goliad State Park and Historic Site is a Texas park just under a two-hour drive from downtown San Antonio, Texas.

-Goliad offers visitors the opportunity to learn about the Spanish missionaries and the Native Americans that helped to shape this area.
-You can visit the restored colonial-era mission, Mission Espíritu Santo, to see first hand what life was like for the early missionaries.
+Goliad offers visitors the opportunity to learn about the Spanish missionaries and Native Americans who helped to shape this area.
+You can visit the restored colonial-era mission, Mission Espíritu Santo, to see firsthand what life was like for the early missionaries.

-While visiting Goliad, you can also enjoy fishing or kayaking on the San Antonio River before enjoying their walking trails.
+While visiting Goliad, you can fish or kayak on the San Antonio River before exploring its walking trails.

 Distance: 64 miles